Open Research

 For any questions, queries, support please contact doras@dcu.ie.

-These principles describe making scholarly materials findable, accessible, interoperable and reusable (FAIR).
-Findable and accessible are terms concerned with where materials are stored (for example, in data repositories), while the interoperable and reusable terms focus on the importance of data formats and how such formats might change in the future
+FAIR stands for Findable, Accessible, Interoperable and Reusable.
+Findable and accessible are terms concerned with where materials are stored (for example, in data repositories), while interoperable and reusable focus on data formats, how open they are, and how your data is licenced for reuse.

 Gold OA is the model of making a published work free to access via the publisher website upon publication.
 This typically requires articles processing charges (APCs), usually applied at the point an article is accepted for publication.
 There are two kinds of journals which provide APC-based Gold OA: